aiidateam/aiida-core/docs/source/intro/get_started.rst

 .. admonition:: In-depth instructions
     :class: seealso title-icon-read-more

-    For more ways to install AiiDA, :ref:`check the advanced installation section <intro:install>`.
+    For more ways to install AiiDA, :ref:`check the detailed installation section <intro:install>`.

     For more detailed instructions on configuring AiiDA, :ref:`see the configuration how-to <how-to:installation:configure>`.

 Next Steps
 ==========

-Try out the :ref:`Basic Tutorial <tutorial:basic>`, or check if your use case is one of the following:
+If you are new to AiiDA, go through the :ref:`Basic Tutorial <tutorial:basic>`.
+We also compiled some useful how-to guides that are especially relevant for the following use cases:

 .. div:: dropdown-group